domichel/fvwm-xdg-menu/README.md

 fvwm-xdg-menu
 =============

-This is an xdg-menu for use with fvwm and fvwm-menu-desktop.

-The goal is to have an application menu in fvwm that support the additional FreeDesktop categories out-of-the box, that on any GNU/Linux distribution.
+This is a xdg application menu with full support for the additional categories for fvwm and other xdg compliant desktops.

-It should work with any xdg compliant wm/desktop.

 LICENSE:
 --------